 Enforce a minimum donation amount to prevent credit card fraud on online transactions.

-Enable gift designations to give your donors the option to direct their gift to a specific program or initiative within your organization.
-This area allows you to set the default Designation dropdown during checkout, including the ability to set a different default Designation for one-time vs recurring donations.
+Enabling gift Designations will give your donors a dropdown during checkout that allows them direct their gift to a specific program or initiative.
+You can also set the default Designation option during checkout, and it's even possible to select different default Designation for one-time vs recurring donations.

 Enable Tributes to allow your donors to give in honor or in memory of a loved one.
 This is also where you can control tribute notifications and choose to send the following: